An analysis of utility-scale solar corruption in California

 • Non-transparency: concealing or failing to disclose critical information.

 The researchers’ conclusions are based on interviews with 29 individuals across 38 sessions, four focus groups, participant observation, and extensive document analysis — including government records and court findings.
-To ensure transparency, the study includes full citations for all relevant source documents.

 This initial breakdown in oversight of environmental and cultural protections opened the door for other forms of corruption to follow.
 The authors argue that theft occurred next—specifically, the removal or destruction of culturally significant items belonging to Native tribes in the region.

-The paper noted that “the Final Environmental Impact Statement for Genesis confirmed that 99 archaeological sites had been identified within the project site.”
+The paper said, “the Final Environmental Impact Statement for Genesis confirmed that 99 archaeological sites had been identified within the project site.”
 One interviewee claimed that “a lot of artifacts” were removed, including “pottery and mammoth skulls.”
 Another said that the Genesis project was built atop burial lands and that excavation work uncovered “several old remains.”

 This content is protected by copyright and may not be reused.
 If you want to cooperate with us and would like to reuse some of our content, please contact: editors@pv-magazine.com.